thehyve/podium/README.md

 **Podium Registry**, a runtime application on which all applications registers and get their configuration from.
 It also provides runtime monitoring dashboards.

-There are two services in this repository, the uaa service and the gateway service.
-There is a third the [Podium Registry][] that has its own repository and needs to be running for the others to work.
 The services have to be started in the following order:

 1. Podium Registry